rafaelsilverio/com.rmatos.portfolio.finances/README.md

-AEM + Microservices repository example, the AEM structure is based on adobe's archetype.
+AEM + Microservices (Spring Boot) repository example, the AEM structure is based on adobe's archetype.